JohnFecko/HillCipher/README.md

 # HillCipher

-Implementation of a hill ciper encryption algorithm.
+Implementation of a hill cipher encryption algorithm.